crossminer/maracas/docs/index.md

 **Detection**

-1. Client methods invoking an instance method that is no longer `static`.
+1. Client methods invoking a method that is no longer `static`.

 {% include note.html content="Static methods cannot be overriden, that is why we do not consider overriding relations." %}